 There are plenty of carousel options available to suit your kitchen layout, from half circles for rectangular units to three-quarter circles for L-shaped units.

-Kidney-bean-shaped shelves (known as Le Mans corner mechanisms) pivot as you pull them out, making it easier to navigate appliances like dishwashers that might protrude from under the worktops.
+Kidney-bean-shaped shelves (known as Le Mans corner mechanisms) pivot as you pull them out, making it easier to navigate appliances such as dishwashers that might protrude from under the worktops.
 You can also opt for a 'magic corner' system, which has square shelves to maximise every inch of space.

-- Ikea's Utrusta range offers a number of pull-out options for drawers, cabinets and larders
+• Ikea's Utrusta range includes a number of pull-out options for drawers, cabinets and larders

 Kitchen drawer organisers